maxx1128/Webdev-Study-Notes/ember/Helpers.md

 Ember has a helper for returning HTML, which can be used in custom helpers like below:

+This can be risky however, since it leaves you open to cross-scripting attacks.
+If the HTML is composed of anything based off user-input, they could write custom scripts that your app will sanitize and run, even if they're damaging to the page.
+So be careful to spot when this may be the case.

 ```javascript
 import { htmlSafe } from '@ember/string';